 Image credit: Penna-Lima et al. (2016)

-As a Marie Curie Fellow at the University of Oxford's Department of Physics, in the field of Cosmology, I am interested in the composition and evolution of the Universe as a whole.
-More specifically, my goal is to understand the elusive dark matter and dark energy via the study of cosmic structure formation.
+I am a Marie Curie Fellow in the department of Physics at the University of Oxford.
+I am a Cosmologist and interested in the composition and evolution of the Universe as a whole.
+My main research aim is to understand the elusive dark matter via the study of cosmic structure formation.

 The Denys Wilkinson Building